Division of Research and Graduate Studies

 *These and other CSU admissions requirements are subject to change as policies are revised and laws are amended.
 The CSU website www.calstate.edu and the CSU admissions portal www.calstate.edu/apply are good sources for the most up-to-date information.

-Applications and information concerning the GRE as well as the MAT and GMAT are available through the Testing Services office in the Family Food Sciences Building, Room 110.
-GMAT information is available in the Craig School of Business Graduate Office in the Peters Building, Room 183.
+Applications and information concerning the GRE and the MAT are available through the Professional Examination Services office in the Family Food Sciences Building, Room 110.
+GMAT information is available in the Craig School of Business Graduate Office in the Peters Building, Room 183 and at https://www.mba.com/exams/gmat.

 It should be noted that an applicant's standardized test scores will not constitute the sole criterion according to which an admissions decision will be rendered.
 However, some departments, particularly in the sciences and engineering, may give more importance to standardized test scores than departments in other fields.